Lumber

 Quartersawn white and red oak score high on the Janka Hardness Scale, which measures the ability of a wood species to withstand denting and wear.
 Thus, users and specifiers can be assured of the lumber’s durability for a long service life as flooring.

 The Janka Scale measures the force required to embed an 11.28 mm (0.444 in) steel ball into wood to half its diameter.
 This method was chosen so that the result would leave an indentation 100 mm2 (0.16 sq in) in size.
 It is one of the best measures of the ability of a wood species to withstand denting and wear.
-It is also a good indicator of how hard a species is to saw or nail.
+It is also a good indicator of how hard a species is to cut or nail.